FlrMh/Cloud_Computing_with_AWS/AWS_instructions.md

 - Now, you should be able to access your ap via the I.P. address of you EC2 instance, without having to mention the port number!

 ![](reverseproxy.PNG)

+---

+## Tier 2 architecture - Deploying our `database` VM on EC2

+- Requirements
+1. App tier deployed- available on public IP on port 3000(at least)

+- Now, let`s create 2nd tier with reuired dependencies:
+a.
+Ubuntu 18.04LTs
+b.
+Mongodb Installed
+c.
+Changed configurtion for Mongo.db to 0.0.0.0
+d.
+Security group for our DB - allow 27017 from anywhere - allow only from app instance.
+e.
+Go back to the app, create the environment variable that allows the connection of the app to the database. f .
+Relaunch the app.
+g.
+Securing the database VE through a Firewall(security Group) : database can only be accessed through the app, the app can be accessed only through a secure shell(SSH).